 better than the original.

-The cost function of Logistic regression is as follows:
+Finally, the cost function of logistic regression is as follows:

 Gradient Descent